drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *very*
 *Very* should often be cut.
 It is usually a filler word. *Very* followed by an adjective usually signals a weak construction that should be tightened by cutting *very* and choosing a precise adjective.
 Examples: *very smart* (try *brilliant)*, *very important* (try *essential*), or *very old* (try *ancient*).
 #### *very unique*
 *Very unique* is a phrase that should be used with caution in edited writing.
-[The folks at Merriam-Webster explain why](https://www.merriam-webster.com/words-at-play/very-unique-and-absolute-adjectives) (scroll to bottom of page).
+[The folks at Merriam-Webster explain why](https://www.merriam-webster.com/words-at-play/very-unique-and-absolute-adjectives) (scroll to the bottom of the page).

 # W
 #### *whether or not*